 Green Event Waste Audit Calculator

-The calculator is intentionally simple.
-It does not replace a full waste characterization study or a post-event audit with actual scale weights.
-Instead, it gives you a fast, understandable estimate that is useful for planning conversations.
-If you later collect real hauler tickets or on-site measurements, you can compare those results with your estimate and improve your assumptions for future events.
+The calculator is intentionally lightweight.
+It does not attempt to replace a formal waste audit or a post-event reconciliation with hauler records; instead, it gives you a quick estimate that is easy to discuss with clients, venue staff, sponsors, or internal teams.
+Once you have actual weights, you can compare them to the estimate and refine your assumptions for future events.

 Start by entering the number of attendees.
-This should reflect the people you expect to generate waste during the event.
+This should represent the people expected to generate waste during the event.
 For a public festival, that may be total attendance.
-For a conference, it may be registered participants plus staff if staff meals and materials are included in the waste stream.
-If your event spans multiple days, use the attendance figure that best matches how your waste estimate was developed.
-Some planners use total unique attendees, while others use attendee-days if waste generation is tied closely to each day of participation.
+For a conference, it may be registered participants plus staff if staff meals and materials are part of the waste stream.
+If your event spans multiple days, use the attendance figure that best matches the way your waste estimate was built.

 Next, enter the average waste per person in kilograms.
 This is your estimate of how much material each attendee generates.
 The right number depends on event format.
 A short meeting with minimal catering may produce relatively little waste per person, while a food-heavy outdoor event with disposable serviceware may produce much more.
 If you have historical data from similar events, divide total measured waste by attendance to get a better starting point.
 If you do not have data, ask your venue, caterer, or waste hauler for typical ranges.